• Bachelor's degree in any discipline

 - Letters of Recommendation/Evaluation (minimum 3/maximum 5)

-Applicants to the Duke OTD program should include recommendation/evaluation letters from at least three people, Evaluators can be a professor, academic advisor, teaching assistant, lab instructor, mentor, work supervisor, team coach, musical director, an occupational therapist, and similar positions.
+Applicants to the Duke OTD program should submit recommendation/evaluation letters from at least three people.
+Evaluators may be a professor, academic advisor, teaching assistant, lab instructor, mentor, work supervisor, team coach, musical director, an occupational therapist, and similar.
 Letters from family members will not be accepted.
 Letters from a licensed occupational therapist are welcome but NOT required.

 - A person who has taught or mentored you in a collegiate academic course and can attest to your academic abilities and readiness for doctoral-level work